Jwink3101/notefile/readme.md

 When repairing an orphaned notefile, candidate files are first compared by filesize and then by SHA256.
 While not foolproof, this *greatly* reduces the number of SHA256 computations to be performed; especially on larger files where it becomes increasingly unlikely to be the exact same size.

+## Hidden Notefiles

+Notefiles can be either visible sidecar files as `<filename>.<ext>.notes.yaml` or can be hidden as `.<filename>.<ext>.notes.yaml`.
+They are visible by default but can be made to default to hidden by setting the environmental variable `NOTEFILE_HIDDEN=true` (any other value will be false).
+Regardless of the default, each note can be created as hidden or visible with `-V, --visible` or `-H, --hidden` flags.

+Note that the flags *only* apply to creating a *new* note.
+For example if a visible note already exists, it will always go to that even if `-V` is set.

+To hide or unhide a note, use `notefile vis hide` or `notefile vis show` on either file(s) or dir(s).
+If specified as dir, will apply to all items following exclusion flags.

+Changing the visibility of a symlinked referent will cause the symlinked note to be broken.
+However, by design it will still properly read the note and will be fixed when editing (note: will *not* respect prior visibility setting though). (this is actually the behavior for *any* broken symlink to a note)

 ## Tips

 ### Scripts